idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 or
 !listing modules/fluid_properties/test/tests/tabulated/tabulated_v_e.i block=Modules

-The "tabulated_v_e.i" input file is to be used if ICs are v and e.
-If ICs are (p,T), "tabulated.i" should be used.
+The "tabulated_v_e.i" input file is to be used if (v,e) variable set used.
+If variable set is (p,T), "tabulated.i" should be used.

 ### Writing data file